Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 ## 2. Quality Scores (Rate 1-5)

-### Informed Clues: 5/5
+### Informed Clues: 2/5
-**Excellent - Outstanding**
+**Fair - Below expectations**

-The informed clues are highly specific and directly point to 'country' without using the word or its variations.
-They cover geographical, political, and cultural aspects that are unique to the concept.
-For example, 'vast territory,' 'borders, governments,' and 'shared identity' are all strong indicators.
+One clue ('A place where people share common heritage, traditions, and often, a powerful sense of national identity within a country.') directly uses the answer word 'country', which is a critical violation of the criteria and makes the answer trivial.
+The other clues are specific and well-crafted, covering various aspects like geography, governance, and culture without contamination.

 ✅ Strengths:
 - Generally specific and relate to correct answer